 Basil, with its aromatic leaves and culinary versatility, transcends its role as a mere herb, emerging as a cornerstone of companion gardening practices.
 Beyond its culinary appeal, basil offers a multitude of benefits to the garden ecosystem, serving as a beacon of fragrance and functionality in both kitchen and cultivation.

-Planting these plants next to blueberry have huge negative effects on the development of your plant.
+Planting these plants next to blueberry has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your blueberry.
 Because of these negative effects, we don’t recomment growing the plants below next to your blueberry.

 Cabbage